 PostgreSQL

-This document will walk through setting up Postgres to be used as a source data Store in DeltaStream.
+This document walks you through setting up Postgres to use as a source data Store in DeltaStream.

 Setting up PostgreSQL